 During this week-long event – North America’s largest invasive species awareness campaign – we come together to raise awareness about invasive species and highlight the multitude of invasive species management and prevention efforts across the nation and beyond.

 Invasive species provide a great if not unexpected opportunity for kids to learn about broader ecological and social concepts.

 Most people believe earthworms help in the garden, which is generally true.
 When we bring earthworms into the woods of Southcentral Alaska, the worms do the same kinds of things but with unintended consequences.

-KP-CISMA partners are working to remove northern pike from the fish’s final known holdout – Miller Creek, located on the northern tip of the Kenai Peninsula, about 40 miles northeast of Nikiski.
+KP-CISMA partners are working to remove invasive northern pike from Miller Creek, the fish’s final known holdout.

 By making sure that your boat and boating gear are clean and free of invasive species before and after use, you can help prevent the introduction and spread of invasive species in our waters.

 A group of dedicated KP-CISMA weed warriors tackled an 8 mile long infestation of invasive white sweetclover along the Seward Highway in early August.